A little about us and how we got started!

 How do we choose our sitters?

-I found as a parent that I was having a hard time finding quality care for my children events outside of the typical daycare hours.
-I ended up missing the event and started asked other parents what they do.
+Personally, I found as a parent that I was having a hard time finding quality care for my children outside of the typical daycare hours.
+I ended up missing events and started asked other parents what they did.
 I found that a lot of parents had little to no options either and decided that I would do something about it.

 As an Early Childhood Educator, I have worked in numerous centers and homes as a nanny, I am now the proud owner of A Spoonfull of Sugar Childminders.
 We are a growing team of over 50 professional childcare providers and many happy customers.

-What ever your requirements, we pride ourselves on our warm, caring, personalized service.
+What ever your requirements, we pride ourselves on our warm, caring and personalized service.
 We will always go that extra mile for you.

 I look forward to meeting you and your answering questions.